Home

 ____________________________________________________________________________________________

 Stage 1 Fire Restrictions in the northern area of Hinsdale County went into effect on Thursday, July 3.
 These restrictions include all of Hinsdale County north of the Continental Divide to the northern county line, including Town of Lake City and all lands around the Alpine Loop.
-See attached map for details.
-The Upper Piedra area of southern Hinsdale County is also currently under Stage 1 Fire Restrictions.
+The Upper Piedra area of southern Hinsdale County is also currently under Stage 2 Fire Restrictions, including the Weminuche Wilderness.
+See map below for details.

 PROHIBITED: